What Is Internet Security?

-Internet security refers to security designed to protect systems and the activities of employees and other users while connected to the internet.
-While much of internet security crosses paths with general cybersecurity, internet security tends to focus on securing browsers, networks, and users while they are online.
+Internet security refers to security designed to protect systems and the activities of employees and other users while connected to the internet, web browsers, web apps, websites, and networks.
+Internet security solutions protect users and corporate assets from cybersecurity attacks and threats.

 The internet has changed communications for the better, but alongside the benefits come new risks.
 You leave your organization vulnerable to theft, fraud, and even the destruction of digital assets if it is not adequately protected from threats on the internet.